Know before you go! Check out our Waiting Area Webcams.

 Did all the Fellows attend schools in the Washington area, or are they from across the country?

 While many of the Fellows attended local universities (American University, George Washington University, Georgetown University, Howard University, and the University of the District of Columbia), we welcome—and encourage—applicants from across the country.
-Current and former Fellows have hailed from schools such as University of Maryland, Harvard University, Syracuse University, University of Pennsylvania, University of Georgia, Baruch College—CUNY, Troy State University, MIT, and Howard University.
+Current and former Fellows have hailed from schools such as University of Maryland, Harvard University, Syracuse University, University of Pennsylvania, University of Georgia, Baruch College—CUNY, Troy State University, MIT, and Virginia Tech.

 Are Fellows required to be US citizens?